cwcentral/CarND-Functional-Safety-Project/README.md

 Your job will be to create functional safety documents based on what you learned in the lessons.
 These documents are simplified versions of what a functional safety manager would create as part of a safety case.
 A safety case is a collection of documents proving that a project has made a vehicle safer.

+### Rubric Objectives

+The submission should include five documents all in pdf format:

+* Safety Plan

+        All required sections of the template should be filled out and contain reasonable answers

+* Hazard Analysis and Risk Assessment

+       Two analyses should be documented using the Excel template.

+       Besides the two analyses from the lecture, the project should include two extra hazard analyses and risk assessments.

+* Functional Safety Concept

+       All required sections from the functional safety concept template are complete.

+* Technical Safety Concept

+       The five technical safety requirements for the lane departure warning amplitude, as taught in the lessons, are documented correctly.

+       Technical safety requirements should also be derived for the lane departure warning frequency malfunction and the lane keeping assistance time malfunction.

+* Software Requirements and Architecture

+       All required sections of the software requirement and architecture document are complete (inputs to software requirements.., software requirements, and refined architecture).

+''These files are located as PDFs in the Answers subfolder.
+(Sources in a subfolder)''

 ### Description of Repo Files

 This repo contains all the files to complete the car nanodegree functional safety project.
 We are also providing the same files in a google drive folder.
 Here is the link to the Google Drive folder: [Link to templates](https://drive.google.com/open?id=0ByaZfGJuntGTQWRpNUpuNVVGNlU)